The-FireHub-Project/TheCore/README.md

 ## Licence

-This softare is licensed under the Open Software License version 3.0.
+This software is licensed under the Open Software License version 3.0.

-For more details read full licence [here](https://github.com/The-FireHub-Project/TheCore/blob/master/LICENCE.md).
+For more details read full licence [here](./LICENCE.md).